 Bowland Explorers is a programme of creative projects and artist-led expeditions, all designed to encourage a wider public to discover more of the magic of the very special Forest of Bowland.
 Explorers is a part of Bowland Revealed, marking the fiftieth anniversary of the Forest of Bowland as an Area of Outstanding Natural Beauty (AONB).
 The programme is supported by Arts Council England and Lancashire County Council, and managed on behalf of the Bowland partners by Mid Pennine Arts.

-Bookmark this page to keep up to date with opportunities to take part.
 Read about what has happend so far in the Bowland Explorers Blog.

 Bowland Explorers Film